Medical questions & health advice by board certified doctors

-"What is a transvaginal ultrasound?
+"What is a transvaginal ultrasound?"

 I'm a 36 year old woman and I've been having problems with irregular period and severe abdominal pain, so my Gynecologist thinks the best thing to do it a ""trans-vaginal ultrasound.""
 Can you explain exactly what this procedure is, how it works, what to expect, etc?
 Ultrasounds are painless, right?

 The purpose of this technique is to get clearer pictures of the uterus and ovaries than can be obtained through a standard surface pelvic ultrasound.
 Obviously the transvaginal ultrasound can be a little more uncomfortable than the surface version.
 It will have a similar discomfort level as getting a standard yearly pelvic exam or pap smear.
 The transvaginal ultrasound is a good initial test for the work up of your symptoms.
 Depending on what is found more additional tests may be needed.
 I suggest that at your next visit with your OBGYN discussing the diagnostic work up your doctor has in mind.
 This way there are no surprises as the two of you figure out why your are having irregular periods and severe abdominal pain.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.